 If you’re keen on protecting your online privacy by using a VPN (which we strongly encourage), consider investing in a premium VPN service that won’t mess up your Internet routing.

-And we can’t think of a better example than Private Internet Access.
-It quickly connects and disconnects from VPN servers, leaving your Wi-Fi connection untouched.
+We recommend you try a VPN that quickly connects and disconnects from VPN servers, leaving your Wi-Fi connection untouched.

 Run a full virus scan on your computer

 Some malware agents are sneaky enough to infiltrate your machine and disable Internet access.
 The best course of action is to run a full system scan to find and eliminate any pests.

 Windows Defender does a pretty good job.
 It’s free and already built into Windows 10, so you can give it a shot.
 But it might not detect zero-day threats.

 If your firewall has strict rules, it might not allow any Internet access to protect you from incoming attacks.

 And it could be the reason why you can’t identify any Wi-Fi networks on your Windows 10 PC.

 Here’s how you can temporarily deactivate it: